MichaelMcKnight/bathe-starter-custom/README.md

 9. Prebuilt mobile menu, modal, and banner.

 > [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) should be installed for best results.

 > Tailwind is disabled by default.
 You can re-enable it by removing the comments in postcss.config.mjs and the enqueue in functions.php

 ### How to Use

+In style.css update the [headers](https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/#example) as needed for your project.

 In the package.json file under config->browsersync update the proxy to match your local site url.